zurb/ZURB-code-standards/variables.md

+# Sass Variables

-Foundation for Apps has many, many settings variables, so it's important that we write them the same way to keep things consistent.
+Each Foundation framework has several hundred settings variables, so it's important that they're named consistently.

+## Building a Settings File

+We use our custom [Octophant](https://github.com/zurb/octophant) library to generate the settings file.

+New settings files are only generated once per patch, right before a release is tagged.

+For Octophant to work, variables must be annotated with SassDoc&mdash;this is explained in ["Documentation"](#documentation) below.

 ## Hierarchy